1iget/mergeconflicts.github.io/about.md

 We are dedicated to ushering in the Singularity by helping technologists perform at the highest level.

-By cultivating true technological mastery, we can help mankind reach toward its deepest ambitions and truest dreams.
+By cultivating true technological mastery, we can help mankind pursue its deepest ambitions and truest dreams.

 # What